May 28, 2026

 • Test timing and triggering conditions to minimize bounce rates

-• Use multistep forms that progressively collect information
+• Use multistep forms that progressively collect additional customer insights

 • Experiment with different value exchanges (discounts, exclusive content, enhanced features)